brwyatt/NetworkSim/README.md

 ```

 ### Routing

+File: `./examples/SimpleRouting.nsj`

 Creates two networks connected with a router.
-Each network has a switch, a DHCP server, and 2 clients.
+Each network has a switch, a DHCP server, and 5 clients.

 ```
          Router